Choose your...

 • Taxation: Small businesses in South Africa are required to register for tax and submit regular tax returns to SARS.
 It's important to stay current with tax laws and regulations to avoid penalties and fines, plan your tax deductions, and ensure you are keeping your business compliant.

-• Employment regulations: Small businesses that employ staff need to be aware of the relevant labour laws, such as minimum wage requirements, working hours, and leave entitlements.
+• Employment regulations: Small businesses that employ staff must be aware of the relevant labor laws, such as minimum wage requirements, working hours, and leave entitlements.

 • Cash flow management: Managing cash flow is essential for small businesses to ensure they have enough money to cover expenses, pay staff, and invest in growth.
 Small businesses should create a budget, monitor expenses, and look for ways to improve cash flow.

-• Embrace technology: Technology can help streamline your business operations, improve your marketing, and enhance your customer experience.
+• Use technology: Technology can help streamline your business operations, improve your marketing, and enhance your customer experience.
 Stay up to date with the latest technology trends and use them to your advantage.

 Grow Your Business with QuickBooks